toolbitorg/toolbitsdk/bindings/ruby/README.md

 - MinGW and MSYS2 environment is needed
     - http://www.msys2.org/
+- The following ruby is recommended
+    - mingw-w64-x86_64-ruby
-- RubyInstaller for windows 32bit version is recommended
+    - RubyInstaller for windows 32bit version
        - Ruby 2.4.1-1 (x86) is verified
        - 64bit version is not verified
 - Install "MSYS2 and MINGW development toolchain"

 Launch MSYS2 and install swig if you don't  have it